moferreira/prower_meter/README.md

 37 * * * *  root  /usr/bin/python3 /home/linaro/power_logger.py
 52 * * * *  root  /usr/bin/python3 /home/linaro/power_logger.py
 ```
-Before using, make sure you set the file location and MQTT credentials to match
+Before using it, make sure you set the file location and MQTT credentials to
-your system.
+match your system.